-2.3.2 World Trade Organization (WTO)
+2.4.1 World Trade Organization (WTO)

-As members of the World Trade Organization (WTO), Australia and New Zealand are obliged to notify WTO members where proposed mandatory regulatory measures are inconsistent with any existing or imminent international standards and the proposed measure may have a significant effect on trade.
+As members of the World Trade Organization (WTO), Australia and New Zealand are obligated to notify WTO member nations where proposed mandatory regulatory measures are inconsistent with any existing or imminent international standards and the proposed measure may have a significant effect on trade.

-There are relevant international standards and amending the Code to amend MRLs in the table to section S20-3 in Schedule 20 may have a significant effect on international trade as limits prescribed in the Code constitute a mandatory requirement applying to all food products of a particular class whether produced domestically or imported.
+Where there are relevant international standards, amending the Code to vary MRLs in the table to section S20-3 in Schedule 20 may have a significant effect on international trade, as limits prescribed in the Code constitute a mandatory requirement applying to all food products of a particular class whether produced domestically or imported.
 Food products with residues exceeding the relevant limit listed in the Code cannot legally be supplied in Australia.
-Therefore, a notification to the WTO under Australia's obligations under the WTO Application of Sanitary and Phytosanitary Measures Agreement has been made to enable other WTO members to comment on the proposed amendments.